Washington Nationals: Post–World Series decline (2020–2025)

 In 2022, The Washington Post reported that the Lerner family was exploring a restructuring of the team's ownership, including the possibility of selling the team outright.
-Ted Lerner died on February 13, 2023, from pneumonia complications; his son Mark became the public-facing principal owner in 2018, though Ted continued to retain his full interest in the team's decisions.
+Ted Lerner died prior to the 2023 season from pneumonia complications; his son Mark had become the public-facing principal owner in 2018, though Ted had retained his full interest in the team's decisions.